15 Earth Day Activities for Kids of All Ages

 9. Build an insect hotel

-Learn how and why insects are key to biodiversity.
-Get the kids outside to make a hotel to protect the important creatures.
+Learn how and why insects are crucial to biodiversity.
+Get the kids outside to make a hotel to protect the essential creatures.
 Look for pine cones, dried leaves, and moss in particular

 10. Inspire some community action

-This booklet contains several service-learning projects that focus on various aspects of safe solid waste management, such as recycling, composting, and reducing household hazardous waste.
+This booklet contains several service-learning projects focusing on safe solid waste management, such as recycling, composting, and reducing household hazardous waste.

 11. Donate

-Ask the kids to think about items they do not use anymore and see if they can donate them to local organizations.
-Encourage the kids to understand that donating and shopping there can help them reduce, recycle, and reuse!
+Ask the kids to think about items they no longer use and see if they can donate them to local organizations.
+Encourage them to understand that donating and shopping there can help them reduce, recycle, and reuse!

 12. Do a quiz

-Earth Day has thought ahead for you and has written all these free printable quizzes.
+Earth Day has thought ahead and written all these free printable quizzes.
 Have a look and see if any are suitable for you and your lesson plans.

 13. Make a bird feeder